MissionToPsyche-Iridium/iridium_22f_m-type_sim-byu-i/Documents/Elicitation/SDD/Parameters.md

 #### **Team Member assigned:** _Ryan Funk_

-The following documentation fulfills these parts of the SRS:
+The following documentation addresses these parts of the SRS:
 - 3.1.5.2
 - 3.1.5.4